Cr0mb/How-To-PDANet/README.md

    - Go back to `Settings` > `Developer options` > enable `USB debugging`.

 2. **Connect your device:**
    - Use a USB cable to connect your Android device to your computer.
+Ensure the cable supports file transfer capabilities.
+If your phone isn’t connecting, try using a different charger or cable.

 3. **Open PDANet:**
    - Launch the PDANet application on both your Android device and your computer.